 drug design.
 Recent research by course participants also covered.

 Attendance is mandatory and it will be taken at each meeting and count toward your overall grade.
 Participation will also factor into your grade.

-The class meeting on Wednesdays will be guest lecturers who will present various research topics.
-Information concerning the series can be found at the seminar's web page:
+The class meeting on Mondays will be guest lecturers who will present various research topics.
+Abstracts will be sent by email prior to each talk.

 There is not a final for this class.

 The class will not meet the following days: